 ARTICLE 1.
 FREE KICK PASS.
-A free kick pass is a pass that puts the ball in play to start a period or after a score to start a free kick pass down.
-It must be made from any point on the offensive team's restraining line.
-A free kick pass must travel at least 16 yards in the air.
+A free kick pass is a kickoff pass that puts the ball in play to start a free kick down.
+It must be made from any point on the kicking team's restraining line and between the inbounds lines.